 - $12.95 per month (after the first 2 months) if you’d like your own personalized website

 - Additional expenses as your business grows

 There are also sales requirements if you choose to build a team.
-You will need to have 300 CSV (commissionable sales volume) per month to stay active and qualified for team commissions.
+You will need to have 300 CSV (commissionable sales volume) per 3 months to stay active and qualified for team commissions.
+(This qualification will move to 300 CSV every month as you move up in rank.)
 This can be from products that you sell, or by personal purchases that you make.

 Where a lot of distributors get into trouble is that if they don’t hit their sales goal, they end up buying products themselves in order to stay active.
 This leaves them with a lot less money and too many products they can’t sell.

 Stampin’ Up Compensation Plan